 - Burton Road

 - Junction of Boultham Park Road and Skellingthorpe Road

-- Monks Road (including Post Office and Co-op Food Store)

 - Newark Road (Bracebridge)

 - Bracebridge Heath

 - Newark Road Crossroads (North Hykeham)

-- Corner of Elizabeth Road
+- Corner of Queen Elizabeth Road/ Trelawney Crescent

 - Newport

 - Junction of Woodhall Drive and Sudbrooke Drive

 - Junction of Lamb Gardens and Macauley Drive

 - Skellingthorpe Road

 - Junction of Rookery Land and Newark Road

 - Moorland Avenue

 - Redwood Drive

+- Brant Road

-Additionally, new District and Local Centres will be required in relation to the proposed Sustainable Urban Extensions (SUEs) in the Lincoln area, in line with Policy LP27.
+Additionally, new District and Local Centres will be required in relation to the Sustainable Urban Extensions (SUEs) in the Lincoln area.

-7.9 Regeneration and Opportunity Areas
+7.9 Lincoln's Regeneration and Opportunity Areas

 - 7.9.1 A key component of the Local Plan is harnessing the opportunity for new development to act as a catalyst for regeneration particularly in areas where there is an identified need or opportunity for renewal.
-The Lincoln Growth Strategy (2014) outlines the growth ambitions for the City, and the creation of employment and provision of housing are identified as priorities to continuing delivery of Lincoln's strong economic growth. - 7.9.2 The following policy seeks to promote opportunities for investment and development in places where this will improve the local environment, produce the greatest social and economic benefits for local communities and fit best with the principles of sustainable development.
-Within the City there are a number of areas, as shown on the Policies Map, which are in need of concerted action to encourage inward investment and where a flexible approach to development will be encouraged in order to achieve this. - 7.9.3 It is therefore proposed that within the Regeneration and Opportunity Areas as listed below and shown on the Policies Map, a broad mix of development including housing, employment and retail will be encouraged in line with the following policy.
+The Lincoln Growth Strategy (2014) outlines the growth ambitions for the City, and the creation of employment opportunities and regeneration initiatives are identified as priorities to continuing delivery of Lincoln's strong economic growth. - 7.9.2 The following policy seeks to promote opportunities for investment and development in places where this will improve the local environment, produce the greatest social and economic benefits for local communities and fit best with the principles of sustainable development.
+Within the City there are a number of areas, as shown on the Policies Map, which are in need of concerted action to encourage inward investment and where a flexible approach to development will be encouraged in order to achieve this. - 7.9.3 Therefore, within the identified Regeneration and Opportunity Areas, a broad mix of development including housing, employment and retail will be encouraged in line with the following policy.

-Policy LP35: Regeneration and Opportunity Areas
+Policy LP35: Lincoln's Regeneration and Opportunity Areas

-In recognition of the potential for future development to act as a catalyst for regeneration and renewal, the following areas within the City of Lincoln have been identified as being suitable for a broad range of development proposals consistent with the priorities, ambitions and principles outlined in the Lincoln Growth Strategy 2014-2034:
+In recognition of the potential for future development to act as a catalyst for regeneration and renewal, the following areas within the City of Lincoln, as identified on the Policies Map, have been identified as being suitable for a broad range of development proposals consistent with the priorities, ambitions and principles outlined in the Lincoln Growth Strategy 2014-2034:

-Waterside North/ Spa Road:
+Waterside North/ Spa Road